-The State Ethics Commission formed a permitted interaction group ("PIG") to review proposed amendments to the Commission's administrative rules, Hawaii Administrative Rules Title 21.
-The PIG recently completed its review of proposed amendments to Chapters 4-6 of the rules.
-A copy of the proposed amendments to those chapters, with the PIG's comments and recommended revisions, is attached.
+At its last public meeting on February 22, 2018, the Commission received recommendations from the permitted interaction group ("PIG") that was formed to review proposed amendments to the Commission's rules, Hawaii Administrative Rules ("HAR") Title 21.
+The PIG1 submitted its comments and recommendations for Chapters 4-6 of the rules.
+Chapters 4-6 address the following subjects: